 You may choose not to enable data sync due to data sovereignty restrictions, including privacy concerns for health, financial, or other protected data.
 Record types without data sync enabled can still take advantage of Appian's flexible platform to bring together data in powerful applications regardless of where that data lives.

 You can use any database, Salesforce, or web service as the source of your record type.
-When you enable data sync on a record type, you can sync up to 2,000,000 rows of data per record type.
-While this is a significant amount of data, very large datasets may require you to adapt your data model to work within Appian's current constraints.
+When you enable data sync on a record type, you can sync up to 4,000,000 rows of data per record type.
+While this is a significant amount of data, very large data sources may require you to adapt your data model to work within Appian's current constraints.

-To ensure you have flexible access to the data needed for your application, consider using source filters to divide up large datasets into multiple record types, each with a specific purpose.
+To ensure you have flexible access to the data needed for your application, consider using source filters to divide up large data sources into multiple record types, each with a specific purpose.

 For example, let's say your data source is a database table with seven million rows of client appointment data.
 You could create multiple record types from this source, some with data sync enabled and some without, to use different aspects of the data: